 With the profit mapping feature inside FarmCommand, you can do exactly all of that.

-In addition to the reporting and profit mapping, FarmCommand also allows you to see high-resolution, daily satellite imagery through a partnership with Planet Labs that makes Farmers Edge the sole distributor of the imagery.
-The high-resolution, high-frequency imagery gives you insights of your farm in nearly real-time during the growing season.
+In addition to the reporting and profit mapping, FarmCommand also allows you to see high-resolution, high-frequency satellite imagery through a partnership with Planet Labs that makes Farmers Edge the sole distributor of the imagery.
+The high-resolution, high-frequency satellite imagery gives you insights of your farm in nearly real-time during the growing season.

 Better manage your time